Cauchy problem for integrable discrete equations on quad-graphs: Initial value problems

 \paragraph{Remark.} The same calculation in the case of planar graph with $k$-lateral faces yields the formula $(k-2)F=2V-V_b-2$.
-It means, under the natural assumption that $V_b<<V$ for large domains, that graphs with triangular faces lead to the overdetermined systems, while systems on graphs with $k>4$ are underdetermined.
+This means (under the natural assumption that $V_b<<V$ for large domains) that the systems on the graphs with triangular faces are overdetermined, while those on the graphs with $k>4$ are underdetermined.
 Of course, the balance between equations and unknowns can be restored in many ways.
 For example, one can consider systems with variable number of equations per face.
 In this way some integrable models were obtained on the triangular and hexagonal lattices, see e.g.~\cite{BHS}.
-Other possibility is to consider graphs with various types of the faces.
+Another possibility is to consider graphs with various types of the faces.

-Of course, the above consideration is too rough and cannot answer how to choose the correct settings of Cauchy problem even in the simplest situations.
-In order to get some experience, let us consider several examples assuming that equation (\ref{Qeq}) satisfies the properties 1)--3) from the previous Section, but {\em is not\,} necessarily integrable at first.
+Of course the above consideration is too rough and cannot answer how to choose the correct settings of Cauchy problem even in the simplest situations.
+In order to get some experience let us consider several examples assuming that equation (\ref{Qeq}) satisfies the properties (i)--(iii) from the previous Section, but {\em is not}\/ necessarily integrable at first.

-A priori, several cases are possible: the IVP may be correct, or it may be underdetermined or overdetermined, and the calculation scheme for the correct IVP may be explicit (need only solving of one basic equation (\ref{Qeq}) at each step) or implicit (need to solve the systems of such equations).
+A priori, several cases are possible: the IVP may be well-posed, or it may be underdetermined or overdetermined, and the calculation scheme for the well-posed IVP may be explicit (need only solving of one basic equation (\ref{Qeq}) at each step) or implicit (need to solve the systems of such equations).
 It turns out that all these possibilities can be easily realized on very simple quad-graphs.